apache/hudi/website/docs/configurations.md

 ---

 > #### hoodie.metadata.populate.meta.fields
 > When enabled, populates all meta fields.
-When disabled, no meta fields are populated.<br></br>
+When disabled, no meta fields are populated.
+This is an internal config and setting this will not overwrite the actual value used.<br></br>
 > **Default Value**: false (Optional)<br></br>
 > `Config Param: POPULATE_META_FIELDS`<br></br>
 > `Since Version: 0.10.0`<br></br>